openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

 largely been unable to navigate a workable model, in large part because this model would generally require a single task.node to be able to execute with levels of interfaces with specific parameters.
-For example, to the system BMC for base line power management, and then to a SNMP PDU for the auxillary power.
+For example, to the system BMC for base line power management, and then to a SNMP PDU for the auxiliary power.
-This model also doesn't necessarilly work because then we would inherently have blocked ourselves from more general managmeent capabilities and access to on DPU card features such as "serial consoles" through it's own embedded BMC without substantial refactoring and re-doing the data model.
+This model also doesn't necessarily work because then we would inherently have blocked ourselves from more general managmeent capabilities and access to on DPU card features such as "serial consoles" through it's own embedded BMC without substantial refactoring and re-doing the data model.

 There is also the possibility that nesting access controls/modeling may not be appropriate.
-You don't necessarilly want to offer an baremetal tenant in a BMaaS who has lessee access to Ironic, the ability to get to a serial console which kind of points us to the proposed solution in order to provide capabilities to handle the inherently complex nature of modeling which can
+You don't necessarily want to offer an baremetal tenant in a BMaaS who has lessee access to Ironic, the ability to get to a serial console which kind of points us to the proposed solution in order to provide capabilities to handle the inherently complex nature of modeling which can